montaan/montaan/docs/project management/Commit_multiplier.md

 Spider StackOverflow for highly ranked answers.
 Spider GitHub for commits.
 Combine to create high quality commits on top of an existing codebase.

+Find recipes, algorithms, bugfixes, improved versions of code, microcopy, styles, color schemes.

+## Faster commits

+To hit a million commits in ten years (necessary for building something like Chromium or the Linux kernel), you need a commit every three waking minutes.
+More realistically, the minimum commit velocity that'd get you there is one commit per minute.

+How could you reach a commit per minute?

+It takes a minute just to write a commit message.
+So you need to get rid of writing commit messages.
+Use git status output, diff, and AI to generate one.

+In a minute, you can write around 60 words of text, or speak around 200 words.
+Using speech as the input device would allow for a higher commit rate when you know what you're doing.

+Commits should be made automatically.
+Commit messages should be spoken or generated automatically.

+It's easy to create breaking changes in a minute, so the codebase should be difficult to break.
+This points towards a non-textual editor, where you work with a visual editor, node graph or AST, or some other symbolic syntatically & parse-level correct representation (Also, getting away from text would allow each keystroke encode for a more complete symbol vs verbose syntax.
+Read-time syntax should be auto-generated.)

+Having slow blocking pre-commit tests is going to negatively impact commit rate.
+Tests should be extremely fast and in-editor so that introducing breakage is very difficult.

+You need to be able to commit from the mobile.
+This again points towards speech + touch manipulation as the UI for development.
+If you want to commit every three minutes, it has to be quite ambient, driven by ambient speech (always-on mic on the phone) and gesturing (3d pose tracking, gesture recognition from poses).

+The impact achievable in a 200-word commit is moderate.
+It's about a kilobyte in size, or 30 lines of code.
+About 300 kB in a day.
+Expansion is crucial to create impact.
+A thousand-fold expansion would allow for creation of meaningful projects.
+A ten million -fold expansion is required for superhuman performance.

 ## Compound growth

 A commit multiplier system that can be applied to its own codebase will show compound growth.
 If every raw commit to the multiplier system increases its commit factor by 1%, the commit factor grows as 1.01^n where n is the number of commits to the commit multiplier system.